Profile .NET Process

 For more details on profiler options, refer to the Profiler Options section.

-- Optionally, if you are going to control profiling session (take snapshots, end session, and so on) using the API (rather than the Controller window), turn on Advanced and Use profiler API.
+- Optionally, if you are going to control profiling session (take snapshots, end session, and so on) using the API (rather than the Controller window), select Advanced and Use profiler API.
 For more details on how to control profiling using the API, refer to the Controlling Profiling Session Through API chapter.

 - Click Run.